frank-ventures/TechEd-WeekTwo-Project/README.md

 ### Sticky points

-Figuring out the math and logic flow of the checks took some time, but 'rubber ducking' my way through, and using trial-and-error got the right solutions in place.
+Figuring out the math and logic flow of the checks took some time, especially figuring out the 'decimal point' problem, and how to display the numbers I wanted on that page.
+'Rubber ducking' my way through, and using trial-and-error got the right solutions in place.

+Finding out how to get the information I needed from an object, and also how to link information between objects, took a lot of reading and experimentation.
+I eventually realised the keys within my objects needed to be exactly the same, and I discovered the correct syntax for ym 'for-loops' through using a lot of "console.log"s!

+### Future Improvements

+I'm sure I could make my code tidier and more efficient by including loops for how I've declared some of my variables and how I change text in 'updatePageStats'.

+While it works for now, I think I could consolidate some of my objects into one, by having the 'Upgrades' information together like, "ID, Cost, beans-per-second" all in one.
+I'd imagine this would involve using different for-loops.
+Doing this would make future additions slightly easier to implement, by creating one new object in an array, rather than madifying three objects with values for a new 'upgrade'

 ## Further Detail

 ### Resources

 For icons - www.flaticon.com
-For images - www.unsplash.com/
+For images - www.unsplash.com

 ### A Simple Start